ScottA38/portfolio/content/posts/this-portfolio/_index.md

 ---
-title: "How I got here"
+title: "The Scott Dot Dev Story"
 ---
 ## A musical campervan